Born on August 14, 1950 in Vilnius, Lithuania, USSR.

 Emigrated to Israel in October l973.

-Married, two children, two grandchildren.
+Married, two children, three grandchildren.

 l968–l973, Department of English, Vilnius State University.
 Diploma (equivalent to M. A.) of Philologist and Teacher of English, l973.

 1974–1980 — doctoral studies in the English Department of the Hebrew University of Jerusalem.
 Thesis, "Techniques of Withholding Information in Omniscient Narrative," under the supervision of Professor H. M. Daleski.
 Ph.
 D. degree — 1981.

 1980–1982 — post‑doctoral studies in Pittsburgh, Pennsylvania, USA.